shaypal5/awesome-twitter-data/README.rst

 * `twitter-dataset-collector <https://github.com/socialsensor/twitter-dataset-collector>`_ {`Apache License 2.0`_} [Java] - Facilitates the distribution of Twitter datasets by downloading sets of tweets (if still available) using their ids as input.

+* `Twitter-ratings <https://github.com/sidooms/Twitter-ratings>`_ {`MIT`_} - A collection of Python scripts to download and extract rating datasets from Twitter for multiple websites.

 Analysis Tools
 ==============

 * `sentimentstwitter <https://github.com/alabid/sentimentstwitter>`_ {`MIT`_} - Given a tweet (that contains some text), estimate the sentiment (negative or positive) of the tweeter.

+* `Twitter-L-LDA <https://github.com/harryaskham/Twitter-L-LDA>`_ {`GPLv3`_} - A set of tools for performing Labeled Latent Dirichlet Allocation on textual datasets, with an emphasis on Twitter profiles.
+Contains tools for analysing the results of model training and inference.

 ..
 License Links